Am I eligible to receive benefits?

 How much will I receive?

 Your weekly benefit amount is calculated by dividing your highest base period quarter wages by 21.
-There is a maximum weekly benefit amount set for each calendar year, and you can find that information here http://hawaii.gov/labor/ui/ui-quick-facts/tax-rates-and-weekly-benefit-amt.
+There is a maximum weekly benefit amount set for each calendar year, which can be found on the State of Hawaii Unemployment Insurance page.

 How long will I receive these benefits?